 - Evil Cannot Comprehend Good: Is utterly uncomprehending when O'Neill rejects his offer of all the knowledge of the Goa'uld in return for a new host.
 O'Neill even lampshades it, mockingly telling Apophis it's because SG-1 are the good guys.

-- Good Scars, Evil Scars / Facial Horror: When he turns up on Netu in "Jolinar's Memories" the right side of his face is a mass of scar tissue partially covered by a metal plate.
+- Facial Horror: When he turns up on Netu in "Jolinar's Memories" the right side of his face is a mass of scar tissue partially covered by a metal plate.
 He evidently had some reconstructive surgery done between "The Devil You Know" and his next appearance in "The Serpent's Venom" (shown).

-- Hero Killer: In "The Nox", he singlehandedly kills O'Neill, Daniel and Carter in the first five minutes of the episode without breaking a sweat.
+- Hero Killer: In "The Nox", he singlehandedly kills O'Neill, Daniel and Carter in moments without breaking a sweat.
 They get better.

 - Immortals Fear Death: Played straight when he's dying in the SGC and tearfully admits that he's afraid.
 The team later use the footage of this to convince some of his followers that he's not really a god.